-As Cell C, we optimise our network and aim to provide equitable access to affordable digital technologies to help transform and empower disadvantaged communities in the areas of health, women and education.
-Improving access to information and communication technology increases entrepreneurial opportunities.
+We optimise our network and aim to provide equitable access to affordable digital technologies to help transform and empower disadvantaged communities in the areas of health, women and education.
+We strive to make use of innovative information communication technology (ICT) platforms to support social-economic development in South Africa.
+By improving access to information and communication technology we can increase entrepreneurial opportunities.

 Free Basics by Facebook provides people with access to useful services on their mobile devices in markets where internet access may be less affordable.
 All Cell C customers can access www.freebasics.com via their mobile internet browser without any data charges.

 The following websites are included on Free Basics (covering industries such as Health, News, Education, Finance, Communication, Marketplace and Women):

 - Girl Effect

 The development and support of women has been the core focus of our company's CSI initiatives since inception.
 As such we are proud supporters of MomConnect, (a public-private partnership between the National Ministry of Health, a consortium of implementing partners and other mobile network operators) that aim to reduce maternal and child mortality in SA.